AT BALA SPORT WE BELIEVE IN OUR WORKERS AND IN OUR PRODUCTS, BUT WE DON’T JUST WANT YOU TO TAKE OUR WORD FOR IT.

 ANNA STODTER, SCOTLAND CAPPED & SARACENS RUGBY PLAYER, COACH AND LECTURER

 Dr Anna Stodter has a job she loves, she teaches sports coaching at Anglia Ruskin University and at weekends she plays rugby for Saracens, and has played for the Scotland women’s rugby team.
 She has also coached the Cambridge University Women’s Rugby Team to victory in the first ever women’s varsity match at Twickenham.
-Check out this short video profile of Anna.

 “Thanks to Bala Sport I can train with rugby balls that not only look smart, but are also well made by workers that are fairly treated.
-Can’t wait to tray out some Fairtrade footballs too.”
+Can’t wait to try out some Fairtrade footballs too.”

 Dr Anna Stodter